zhihao1021/pd2-ticket-v2/backend/README.md

         - No content.
     - Error Response:
         - Permission denied
-            - Description: This ticket does not belong to you.
+            - Description: You are not the owner of this ticket.
             - Status Code: `403`

 - #### 🔒 GET `/ticket/{user_id}/{ticket_id}/files/{file_path}`